viccon/sturdyc/README.md

 ```

-Running this program we'll see that our requests for "key2" were deduplicated,
+Running this program we'll see that our requests for "key2" got deduplicated,
 and that the fetchFn only got called once:

 ```sh